Verisyse Lens Surgery

-To find out more about Verisyse or any of the eye surgery procedures available through our Chicago-area eye doctors, schedule contact Foulkes Vision today to schedule a consultation: (888) 207-1404.
+To find out more about Verisyse or any of the eye surgery procedures available through our Chicago-area eye doctor, contact Foulkes Vision today to schedule a free consultation: 630-724-1400.

-How does the Verisyse phakic IOL differ from LASIK eye surgery?
+How Does the Verisyse Phakic IOL Differ from LASIK Surgery?

 During LASIK surgery, laser energy is used to reshape the natural cornea of the eye so that incoming light can be better focused on the retina.
 There are limitations to how much the natural cornea can be changed.
 LASIK is very effective at treating low to moderate vision correction, but it is not recommended for patients with more extensive correction requirements.